MimFSD/MimFSD/README.md

 ## I am Frontend web developer
 ![I am Frontend web developer](https://i.postimg.cc/9fMTd29f/f-ROn-Tend-WEB-De-VLop-MENT.jpg)

 I am a skilled and dedicated frontend web developer with a passion for creating intuitive and engaging user interfaces.
 With expertise in HTML, CSS, and JavaScript, along with experience in modern frameworks such as React, Angular, and Vue.js, I bring designs to life with clean, efficient, and maintainable code.
 My background in web development includes a strong understanding of responsive design, cross-browser compatibility, and performance optimization.
-I am committed to staying updated with the latest industry trends and best practices to deliver high-quality web applications that provide exceptional user experiences.
-Whether working independently or as part of a team, I thrive in dynamic environments and enjoy tackling challenging projects that push the boundaries of frontend development.

 - 🔭 I’m currently working on International Project
 - 🌱 I’m currently learning Next.Js